ahryciuk/SPT-4-Vacuum-Window-Prototype/README.md

   <img src="final_CAD_renders/prototype_window_setup.PNG" width="500">
 </p>

-I then performed deflection measurements as a function of time for 7 cycles (or when the cylinder ran out).
+With this prototype assembly, I performed deflection measurements as a function of time for 7 cycles (or when the cylinder ran out).
 I converted the deflection to strain using geometric arguments.
 Fitting this data to a creep model then allowed me to build an understanding of the time-dependent behavior.

 <p align="center">
   <img src="final_CAD_renders/UHMW_creep_fit.PNG" width="500">